tgerarden/aem2850/content/assignment/_index.md

 Notice that is essentially a pass/fail or completion-based system.
 We're not grading your writing ability; we're not counting the exact number of words you're writing; and we're not looking for encyclopedic citations of every single reading to prove that you did indeed read everything.
 We are simply looking for thoughtful engagement.
 Do good work and you'll get a ✓.

-You will write these using `R Markdown`, `knit` the completed reflection to a PDF document, and submit the resulting PDF file via canvas.
+Please submit your reflections via canvas.
+You can choose whether to write them using R Markdown or to use another one of the formats listed in the canvas assignments.
+I recommend that you use R Markdown to gain more practice with R and RStudio.
+If you use R Markdown, `knit` the completed reflection to a PDF document and submit the resulting PDF file via canvas.

 ### Labs